 Moreover, these models might lead to accurate-but-wrong predictions because of uncertainties in the observations, in the architecture setup, and in the model hyperparameters.

 It is worth mentioning that also physics-based models can be ``dangerous''.
+The fidelity and complexity of the model depends on the task.
 Advanced physics-based model might have strong generalization performance at the price of expensive and time-consuming modelling setup and high computational cost for generating outputs.
 These models would lead to physically consistent but not necessarily plausible predictions, depending on the simplifying assumptions made on the model and model parameters.
 Moreover, in structural dynamics applications, these models might lead to accurate-but-wrong predictions even if the physics of the problem is correctly specified because of uncertainty in the loading, in the material properties, geometry, boundary conditions, constitutive laws and in the nonlinearity parameters accounted for.
-Indeed, the combination of physics-based model or domain knowledge with data-driven techniques could improve the predicting capabilities of both models used in isolation, but it would still require to characterise the different sources of uncertainties.
+Indeed, the combination of physics-based model and domain knowledge with data-driven techniques could improve the predicting capabilities of both models used in isolation, but it would still require to characterise the different sources of uncertainties.